turingschool/mod-0-curriculum/session1/index.md

   <h3>Try It: Break out rooms</h3> 5 minutes (groups of 3 or 4)
   <p>1.
 Introduce yourself (name, pronouns, program)</p>
   <p>2.
 Where do you call home</p>
   <p>3.
-What were your takeaways from the orientation video that you watch in preparation for class?</p>
+What were your takeaways from the orientation video that you watched in preparation for class?</p>
+  <p>4.
+Done?
+What questions do you still have?</p>
 </div>

 Other things to note as we go through Mod 0: